11 Best FREE Things to do in Duluth, MN This Summer

 Are you looking for a list of the best free things to do in Duluth, MN?

-You don’t need to spend a lot of money to have a wonderful time when you visit Duluth!
+In other words, you don’t need to spend a lot of money to have a wonderful time when you visit Duluth!

 Here is a list of our favorite free things to do in Duluth, MN!